Baking or air frying means no fuss, no muss!

 - Place the chicken pieces, also one at a time, in the Corn Flake Crumbs, turning to coat completely and pressing the crumbs onto the chicken to adhere.
 Set the chicken aside on a large plate, folding the thin edges of the thighs back up to form the chicken into compact rolls.

 - When all the chicken is crumb-coated, drizzle the melted butter evenly over the chicken pieces and transfer them to the rack on the prepared baking sheet or place in the basket of the air fryer.

-- Bake until golden and crispy and an instant-read thermometer inserted into the thickest part of the largest piece of chicken registers 165°F, about 35 – 40 minutes in the oven or 15 – 20 minutes in the air fryer (flipping after 10 minutes if cooking in the air fryer).
+- Bake until golden and crispy and an instant-read thermometer inserted into the thickest part of the largest piece of chicken registers 165F, about 35 – 40 minutes in the oven or 15 – 20 minutes in the air fryer (flipping after 10 minutes if cooking in the air fryer).

 Serves 3 – 4.

 This looks amazing.
 Great tip about freezing it right in the buttermilk too!

 Thanks!
 It really is delicious.
 I may or may not have 4 bags of chicken brining in my freezer right now! 🙂

 This is a fantastic recipe Paula, thank you!
 We loved it (including Lara, my 18 month old who sometimes proves to be a picky eater…!).
 I have made it twice already.
 Since my family doesn’t really eat that much dairy, the second time I made this recipe, I made it with unsweetened soy milk that I turned into buttermilk by adding 1tbsp of white vinaigre for each cup of soy milk.
 The result was great.
 We couldn’t even tell the difference!
 Thanks! 🙂

 So glad to hear the chicken recipe is a hit!
 I am delighted to learn it works well with soy milk – thanks for sharing that great tip!!